Power Generation Technology

-The fully-accredited Power Plant program is one of BSC's renowned energy programs.
+The fully-accredited Power Generation Technology program is one of BSC's renowned energy programs.
 It provides students with a strong education in the responsibilities of plant operators, the necessary mechanical and chemical technology, and the work and safety environment necessary for this shift-oriented position.

 On-campus / Online